 Hyperdensity seems to be the MOOC’s big thing.
 My civic delight is somewhat limited, but FWIW Vishaan Chakrabarti defines hyperdensity, ie density sufficient to support intensive public transportation systems, typically 75 dwelling units per hectare or 30 units per acre, as good urban design, contributing to the health, prosperity and sustainability of cities.
 The #FLthecity team goes further: “density can be positive for cities in terms of beauty, joy, public health, economy and the environment”.
 And if people don’t like it, they can be nudged into it *hackles raise* (is this MOOC designed as a nudge??).

-Density is a measure of the number of dwellings or population size in a given land area, often visualised in terms of the building height/number of storeys in relation to the amount of open space – see the visualising density infographic, Urban Density Simulator and Measuring density, plus Chakrabarti’s Building hyperdensity and civic delight and vid,
+Density is a measure of the number of dwellings or population size in a given land area, often visualised in terms of the building height/number of storeys in relation to the amount of open space – see the visualising density infographic, Urban Density Simulator and Measuring density, NYC vs London, Tokyo and San Francisco in maps, plus Chakrabarti’s Building hyperdensity and civic delight and vid,

 Some density figures from my collection (200+/km = urban):